 Can you imagine what that one little anatomical deficit would do to the final scenes in all those Hallmark Christmas movies?
 The beautiful, overachieving young professional woman visiting from the city could still come up with a way to save the town’s historic community center from being demolished by the greedy developer.
 The entire population would still gather out in the town square to pull the switch and watch their big Christmas tree light up.
 The heroine and her newly discovered soulmate would still be able to get that far away, romantic look as they gaze into each other’s eyes, but if they only had the flexibility of dog lips, things would have to change.
 Instead of their mouths moving toward each other for the heartwarming climactic kiss, he’d bend his head down real close and begin to sniff all around her neck and ears.
 Then as the snowflakes begin to fall and the camera moves in closer, he’d stick out his tongue and slowly lick a path across her face from her chin up to the corner of her left eye.
 See what I mean?
 Little things we take for granted can make a big difference.

-I know that Thanksgiving is still a couple of weeks off, but the opportunity to undergo two significant surgical procedures rather close together has put me in a grateful mood.
+I know that Thanksgiving is still a couple of weeks off, but undergoing two significant surgical procedures rather close together has put me in a grateful mood.
 That experience has provided me with a fresh realization that even in the midst of our difficult times, there are things to praise Him for that are easily taken for granted.
-One of my favorite passages of Scripture illustrates the point I’d like to make, and maybe it will help get our praise mechanism in gear for the upcoming holiday.
+One of my favorite passages of Scripture illustrates the point, and maybe it will help get our praise mechanism in gear for the upcoming holiday.

 Powerful Thanksgiving Words ~

-There’s a Scripture reference that I have tended to add beneath my signature for some time now because the passage is profoundly powerful and it holds significant personal meaning for me.
+I have tended for some time to add a Scripture reference beneath my signature in personal correspondence.
+The passage has significant personal meaning for me and its doctrinal contribution to Christianity is profoundly powerful.
 In expounding on the fact that our salvation is a gift offered by grace through faith in Jesus Christ alone, Paul declared this:

 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, through whom also we have access by faith into this grace in which we stand, and rejoice in hope of the glory of God.
 Romans 5:1-2 (NKJV)

-The implications of these words are staggering–absolute freedom from condemnation of the Law–every sin atoned for, every moral debt paid, a place in His grace where we stand secure forever, and the abiding reality of love and total peace with God that can be found nowhere else.
-The basis for praise and a glorious sense of joy in these facts is indescribable, but the passage doesn’t end with those two verses.
-There’s an addendum that stimulates additional reasons to praise Him that are designed exclusively for the tough times.
+The implications contained in these words are staggering.
+The passage declares that we have absolute freedom from the condemnation of the Law.
+Every sin is atoned for, every moral debt is paid, and our standing in His grace is secure forever.
+We are assured that His love is an abiding reality and that we have total peace with God that can be found nowhere else.
+These facts alone provide a basis for joy and a springboard for praise that words fail to adequately express, but the passage doesn’t end with those two verses.
+There’s an addendum that stimulates additional reasons to praise God even in the tough times.
 Paul followed up with this:

 And not only that, but we also glory in tribulations, knowing that tribulation produces perseverance; and perseverance, character; and character, hope.
 Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit who was given to us.
 Romans 5:3-5 (NKJV)